-Improve Your Executive CV With These CV Writing Essentials
+Improve Your Executive CV With These Essential CV Writing Tips

-There is simply no room for sloppiness or careless mistakes in the executive recruitment realm.
+There is simply no room for sloppiness or careless mistakes on an executive CV.

-Your CV is a direct reflection of your communication skills and professionalism, and a small error can very well cost you a coveted opportunity.
+Your CV is a direct reflection of your communication skills and professionalism, and a small error may very well cost you a coveted opportunity.

-When putting together an executive CV, it’s critically important to pay attention to the seemingly minor details.
+When writing an executive CV, it is critically important to pay attention to the minor details.

-Before you send off your CV, run through our list of top 10 executive CV writing essentials.
+Before you send yours out, run through our list of executive CV essentials below.

 For this section, you can use one of two headings:

-Instead of writing a generic professional summary in paragraph format, use 4-5 bullet points to craft an overview of your main achievements and career progression.
+Instead of writing a generic professional summary in paragraph format, use 4-5 achievement-based bullet points to craft an overview of your career.

-Unless you have a strong reason for not doing so, you should list your professional experience in reverse chronological order.
+Unless you have a strong reason for not doing so, list your professional experience in reverse chronological order.

 Be sure to include:

-- Always list month and year.
-You don’t want to raise any questions about whether you're being completely transparent.
+- Always list both the month and year of employment to avoid raising questions as to whether you're being completely transparent

-- If you held multiple positions at one company, you should provide the dates you held each position.
+- If you held multiple positions at one company, you should break out the dates you held each role

 To stand out from other applicants, use your bullet points to explain what you accomplished in each role – not just what you did day-to-day.